adamnaamani/handbook/pages/definitions.md

 | utm_campaign | Identifies a specific product promotion or strategic campaign.                                                            |
 | utm_term     | Identifies search terms.                                                                                                  |
 | utm_content  | Identifies what specifically was clicked to bring the user to the site, such as a banner ad or a text link (A/B testing). |

+#### Vector
+In mathematics, physics, and engineering, a Euclidean vector is a geometric object that has magnitude and direction.
+Vectors can be added to other vectors according to vector algebra.

 #### Web Sockets
 Rather than delivering data in batches through repeated requests by a client app, as might be expected from a REST API, a single connection is opened between an app and the API, with new results being sent through that connection whenever new matches occur.
 This results in a long-lived, low-latency delivery mechanism that can support very high throughput.